istng/istng/README.md

 ---

-### 🏛 University of Computer Science Projects
+### 🏛 Faculty of Computer Science Projects
-These projects where done between the years 2016 and 2018.
-They where a teaching tool by my college, where we had to make specifications from the poject guidelines, write the software from those specifications, and then make extensive tests that would be shown on a report with graphics and conclusions.
+These projects where done between the years 2016 and 2018, in the University of Buenos Aires.
+I made this projects with a group of fellow students as part of the lectures we were taking.
+We had to make specifications from the poject guidelines, write the software from those specifications, and then make extensive tests that would be shown on a report with graphics and conclusions.
 - [Machine Learning techniques for Face Recognition](https://github.com/patosabogal/Metodos-TP2)
 Written in **`C++`** and **`Python`** for Numerical Methods.